 Agency may recommend awards up to $1,000,000 for acquisition projects, based on consideration of numerous factors, including, but not limited to, maximum benefits in a one-time or limited opportunity, acquisition of resource lands of considerable size, substantial leveraging, and/or projects with statewide significance.

 Generally, projects have four years in which to expend their funds.
 All eligible reimbursable costs must occur after the Agreement is in place.

-Any state, local, federal or 501(c)(3) non-profit entity may apply for and receive grants.
-The entity is not required to be a transportation or highway related organization, but must be able to demonstrate adequate charter or enabling authority to carry out the type of project proposed and be eligible for funding under Article XIX of the State Constitution.
-Partnerships are encouraged; however, only one entity may submit an application.
+Local, state and federal agencies and 501(c)(3) nonprofit entities may apply for and receive grants.
+The entity is not required to be a transportation or highway related organization but must be able to demonstrate adequate charter or enabling authority to carry out the type of project proposed and be eligible for funding under Article XIX of the State Constitution.
+Partnerships are encouraged; however, only one entity may submit a project proposal.